The Strangers (2008 film): Filming

-During production, it was reported that Liv Tyler came down with tonsillitis due to the extensive screaming the role required her to do.
-Tyler would later recall it being the most difficult film she had ever worked on, "both physically and emotionally."
-According to Laura Margolis, who played the Pin-Up Girl, Tyler also specifically requested that she not see her mask prior to filming: "I got strict instructions not to let Liv see me in my mask before we shot," Margolis recalled.
+Tyler described the shoot as mentally and physically taxing due to the "heightened emotional state" that she and her fellow actors had to sustain.
+"It was very intimate and very small experience for all of us, and it was just really emotional for everybody," she said.
+"There wasn't ever a light day.
+And for the crew it was emotional as well."
+At one point, Tyler came down with tonsillitis due to the extensive screaming the role demanded.
+Tyler later said it was the most difficult film she had ever worked on, "both physically and emotionally."

+According to Laura Margolis, who played the Pin-Up Girl, Tyler specifically requested that she not see her mask prior to filming: "I got strict instructions not to let Liv see me in my mask before we shot," Margolis recalled.
 "The first scene that I shot was stalking [her] outside of the barn.
 I had been told that she really wanted to be scared.
 She didn't want to have to fake it, and so it was my responsibility to really scare her.
 So we shot that scene, I ran at her, she started actually screaming, and then she kicked me away."

 The masks featured in the film were chosen by Bertino, who wanted them to appear as though the killers "could have picked them up at any store."